-Start Reading 'One Of Us Is Next' By Karen M. McManus Right Now
+Start Reading The 'One Of Us Is Lying' Sequel Right Now

 When Karen M. McManus's young adult mystery debut, One Of Us Is Lying, hit shelves in 2017 it became an instant bestseller and a favorite of thriller lovers.
 In the Breakfast Club meets Pretty Little Liars story, five students entered group detention and only four emerged.
 By the end of detention, Simon, the creator of Bayview High's notorious gossip app, was dead.
 Now, McManus is returning to Bayview High in One Of Us Is Next, out Jan.
 7, 2020.
 Bustle has an exclusive excerpt from the book below!